msgpo/standardfile.github.io/doc/spec.md

 # Next Steps

-Check out the [client development guide](https://github.com/standardnotes/doc/blob/master/Client%20Development%20Guide.md) for a practical guide to developing an application on top of Standard File.

 See [Standard Notes Developer Resources](https://standardnotes.org/developers).

 Join the [Slack group](https://standardnotes.org/slack) to discuss implementation details and ask any questions you may have.